Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Experiments

 \subsection{Ablation Study}

-In this section, we conduct an ablation study to evaluate the individual contributions of each component in our Omni-DPO framework.
+In this section, we conduct an ablation study to evaluate the individual contributions of each component in our Uni-DPO framework.
 As shown in~\cref{tab:main_ablation}, models without $w_{\text{qual}}$ or $w_{\text{perf}}$ exhibit significant performance drops, indicating the critical roles of these weighting factors in the optimization process.
-The base model without length normalization (LN) shows a notable decline, suggesting that the base model is more unstable and sensitive to data length.
-Finally, models without the calibrated negative log-likelihood loss ($\mathcal{L}_{\text{c-NLL}}$) perform poorly across all benchmarks, highlighting the essential role of c-NLL loss during training.
-Additional ablation about $\mathcal{L}_{\text{c-NLL}}$ is in the Appendix.
+The base model without length normalization shows a notable decline, suggesting that the base model is more unstable and sensitive to data length.
+Finally, models without $\mathcal{L}_{\text{c-NLL}}$ perform poorly across all benchmarks, highlighting the essential role of c-NLL loss during training.
+Further ablations on the components of $\mathcal{L}_{\text{c-NLL}}$ and the selection of the expert model are discussed in~\cref{subsec:additional_ablation_study}.